All work

 Make a banking app that doesn't feel like one

-The app needed to be intuitive for young gamers despite having to handle the full complexity of checking-account functionality — transfers, card management, subscriptions, address verification, external bank linking.
-And it had to look the part: a visual style that fit the gaming aesthetic without sacrificing credibility as a financial tool.
+The app needed to feel intuitive for young gamers while handling the full complexity of real checking-account functionality.
+Transfers, card management, subscriptions, address verification, external bank linking.
+All of it.
+And it had to look the part too, with a visual style that fit the gaming aesthetic without sacrificing credibility as an actual financial tool.

 03 — Approach